MingoMango17/CMSC134-Writeups/Writeup 2/writeup.md

 This attack was pretty clever.
 It exploited the accessibility features built into CAPTCHAs.

-Those audio tests they have for handicapped people.
+Those audio tests they have for handicapped people?
-Well, that's one way of bypassing the whole CAPTCHA test by focusing on that audio test.
+Well, that's one way of bypassing the whole CAPTCHA test by focusing on it.

 Similarly, there is a method for Cloudflare's hCaptcha.
 It's not a bypass since Cloudflare is the one who made them but at least the test is no longer an annoyance.
 It's called [Privacy Pass](https://blog.cloudflare.com/privacy-pass-standard).

+It's sort of like an attester that analyzes your browsing behaviour whether you're a bot or not.
+I know I am not.

+However, these method *does not work* most of the time for dedicated people that wants to overwhelm a server (maybe DDoS or spams?).
+Audio verification won't work when CAPTCHAs can just analyze your browsing behavior.

-However, there is method that's guaranteed to always work.
+Hence why there is method that's guaranteed to always work.
 And that is by hiring digital slaves for a cheap price.
 This is accomplished by letting hundreds of slav- I mean paid workers or "freelancers" to solve the CAPTCHA test for you.

-It works too well even on Cloudflare's hCaptcha and not just on Google's reCAPTCHA.
+This method works too well even on Cloudflare's hCaptcha and not just on Google's reCAPTCHA.
 It would even work on other CAPTCHAs as well.

 If you have seen job postings that mentions _Work passively anytime!_, _Earn money by typing!_, or _Easy money in X hours!_ (non-verbatim), that is what those services that provides mitigations to CAPTCHAs.
 By offering a paid service, they do the work for you.

-On the other hand, Phishing websites would have issues with bots, 100% guaranteed.
+For certain "developers", phishing websites would have issues with bots, 100% guaranteed.
 All they could do is block a certain IP address.
-Yet, if they implement CAPTCHA on their server, their automation tool to send usernames and passwords would be useless.
+Yet, if they implement CAPTCHA on their server, their automation tool to send usernames and passwords would be useless, maybe.

 It is quite funny to see phishing sites gets blasted with random username and passwords.
 They deserve it well.